6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 Positive reinforcement using treats and praise is an excellent way to teach heeling.
 Reinforcing good behavior with positive feedback encourages the dog to repeat it.

-Consistency when giving commands, rewarding only good behavior, and short but frequent training sessions are critical elements of successful heeling training.
+Consistency in command giving, rewarding only good behavior, and short but frequent training sessions are critical elements of successful heeling training.

 Teaching Remote Sit for 6month old lab puppy

-At 6 months old, your Labrador puppy can learn remote sit, which is a helpful command for keeping distance between yourself and your dog.
+Your Labrador puppy can learn remote sit at 6 months old, which is a helpful command for keeping distance between you and your dog.
 To teach remote sit, first have your puppy sit next to you.

 Then take a few steps back while holding out a treat or toy to get their attention.
 Give the “sit” command while signaling with an open palm facing down towards the ground.
 If they complete the action from a distance, reward them with praise and give them their treat or toy.